oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 1: Retrieve the existing ADB OCID

-During the [Deploy Workshop Stack Lab](?lab=deploy-stack), a new Autonomous Database was provisioned in Oracle Cloud Infrastructure for you.
+During the [Deploy Workshop Stack Lab](?lab=deploy-stack), a new Autonomous Database (ADB) was provisioned in Oracle Cloud Infrastructure for you.

-Retrieve the OCID for the Autonomous Database, by running the following in Cloud Shell:
+Retrieve the OCID for the ADB, by running the following in Cloud Shell:

 ```bash
 <copy>